Art History, Associate in Arts for Transfer

 Upon successful completion of the program, students will be able to:

-• Recognize and describe the formal qualities of a work of art.
+• Identify and describe the formal qualities of a work of art.

-• Interpret the formal qualities of works of art in relation to specific social and historical circumstances.
+• Interpret and appraise the formal qualities of works of art in relation to specific social and historical circumstances.

-• Analyze and communicate the influences affecting artists working within diverse cultural contexts.
+• Analyze and explain the influences affecting artists working within diverse cultural contexts.

 Associate in Arts for Transfer Degree Major Requirements